Purpose

 Sequencing of Learning Experiences

-Learning experiences are sequenced such that areas of possible PGY2 specialization occur prior to the ASHP Midyear Clinical Meeting.
+Learning experiences are sequenced in such that areas of possible PGY2 specialization occur prior to the ASHP Midyear Clinical Meeting.
 Sequencing and scheduled experiences are modified during the year based on changes in resident interest and customization based on interests and/or performance.

 Sample Schedule

--
+- Orientation

-Ambulatory Care
+- Ambulatory Care

-Critical Care (Medical, Surgical, Cardiac/Cardiothoracic, Neuro)
+- Critical Care (Medical, Surgical, Cardiac/Cardiothoracic, Neuro)

-General Medicine
+- General Medicine

-Medication Use & Outcomes
+- Medication Use & Outcomes

-Leadership & Management (Focus Area: Clinical Services, Operations or Informatics)
+- Leadership & Management (Focus Area: Clinical Services, Operations or Informatics)

 Ambulatory Care Clinics